 Online shopping is addictive for the same reasons offline shopping does: a person gets a quick thrill from the acquisition and fails to make a connection to an actual impact on the wallet.

 ”On the Internet, it’s not real money,” says Maressa Hecht Orzack, founder of the Computer Addiction Service at McLean Hospital, an affiliate of Harvard University. ”If you get carried away, you can be in lots of trouble.”

 Worse, because people don’t cap their online experience by leaving with clothes or CDs or books, they find they need to make a larger number of buys to reach that shopping high.

 Online auctions are even more addictive, their lure lying in the excitement of bidding, strategizing, and one hopes, ultimately outbidding others.
 It becomes less about the item and more about the competition.

 Also, there is a growing availability of Internet access in homes, at work and in even retail locations.
 With the growing access to this tool of shopping, the impulse to shop whenever or wherever a person may be is greater.
-The impulse or trigger to this addiction is right at your finger tips most of the day making it harder to find other ways to avoid this addictive behavior.
+The impulse or trigger of this addiction is right at your fingertips most of the day making it harder to find other ways to avoid this addictive behaviour.

 Signs of Online Shopping Addiction

 So what’s the difference between the occasional online splurge and the indication of a real problem?
-The signs of an online shopping addiction are similar to those for other compulsive disorders:
+The signs of online shopping addiction are similar to those of other compulsive disorders:

 - Addicts neglect jobs or families.